Loading NuWatt Energy...

 Sunrun offers buyout options after year 5–7 at fair market value.

 Our position: Sunrun is a real company with legitimate products.
-But national providers use subcontractors and often include escalators that inflate your costs over 25 years.
-NuWatt installs directly, offers 0% escalator options, and has the Propel program that Sunrun does not.
-Compare total 25-year cost before you sign.
+But national providers use subcontractors and often include 2.9% escalators.
+NuWatt installs directly, offers 0% escalator options, and has the Propel ownership-transfer program that no national provider offers.

-Most solar financing forces you to choose: own the system (but lose the ITC) or lease it (but never own it).
-Propel eliminates this tradeoff.
+Most solar financing forces you to choose: own the system (but get $0 ITC) or lease it (but never own it).
+Propel eliminates this tradeoff entirely.

 No upfront cost.
 Your 25-year loan with Concert Finance covers everything.